Gaetano Bresci: Assassination of Umberto

 In 1898, Bresci received news of the Bava Beccaris massacre.
 Protests in Milan against the rising price of bread had been violently suppressed by the Royal Italian Army, which fired on and killed many of the protestors.
 By this time, Bresci had fallen under the influence of the individualist anarchist Giuseppe Ciancabilla, an advocate of propaganda of the deed.
 Bresci swore revenge against King Umberto I of Italy, who he held personally responsible for the massacre as he had decreed a state of siege in Milan and awarded a medal to Fiorenzo Bava Beccaris, the general who ordered the shooting.

-Bresci requested that La Questione Sociale return $150 which he had lent to them, and with it he bought a .32 S&W revolver and a one-way ticket back to Europe.
+Bresci requested that La Questione Sociale return $150 which he had lent to them, and with it he bought a Harrington & Richardson revolver in .32 or .38 S&W and a one-way ticket back to Europe.
 They respectively cost him $7 and $27, with the latter discounted for the occasion of the 1900 Paris Exposition.
 Before leaving, he told his wife that he was returning to resolve his deceased parents' estate.
 Bresci set sail in May 1900, disembarking at Le Havre and briefly staying in Paris, before leaving for Italy.
 In June 1900, Bresci returned to his home city of Prato, where he stayed with his brother's family.
 Although the local police chief was aware of Bresci's presence and knew that police records had listed him as a "dangerous anarchist", the chief did not follow procedure of informing Italy's Ministry of the Interior or retaining Bresci's passport.
 Unsurveilled, Bresci was free to practice firing his revolver daily.

 In July 1900, Bresci visited his sister in Castel San Pietro Terme, before moving on to Milan.
 On 25 July, he toured Milan with his friend Luigi Granotti before traveling to Monza.
 Bresci learned that Umberto was due to attend a gymnastics competition at the Royal Villa of Monza.
 Bresci found a room near the Monza train station and waited to strike.
 For two days, he scouted the area and inquired about the king's activities.